-Confused about voidable years and dead money in NFL contracts?
+Confused about what voidable years and dead money mean in terms of NFL contracts?
 Let us explain

 However, because it is technically a two-year deal, the signing bonus can be spread out over both years — a $2 million cap hit for 2021 and a $2 million cap hit for 2022.

 But for all other intents and purposes, the 2022 season doesn’t exist on Everett’s contract.
 There is no salary for that season.
 And the only way Everett can be on the roster in the 2022 season is to sign another contract with the Seahawks.
-The year is there solely as a device to spread out Everett’s signing bonus for cap purposes.
+The year is there solely as a device to spread out Everett’s signing bonus for cap purposes, bringing down what could have been a $6 million cap hit for 2021 to $4 million, but putting the other $2 million on 2022.

 Before 2021, Seattle had never used voidable years during the Pete Carroll/John Schneider era and has generally been regarded as a team pretty disciplined about not pushing money out into the future to pay for players now.
 This has sometimes been to the consternation of fans who wish the Seahawks might spend more heavily in free agency.